Naman-1234/BuildWebOnline/README.md

 - Linters: eslint
 ```

-## Usage
-Please find the following video to know how to use this

-## Glimpse
 ## Running Locally
 - Frontend
      1. Go to Code on Github Desktop of this repository and copy its http link from there.